ktbyers/netmiko/CONTRIBUTING.md

 ```
 cd {{ repo_base }}
-# Use black to autoformat the code
+# Use 'ruff format' to autoformat the code
-black .
+ruff format .

 # Fix any linting errors
 ruff check .